-* Netflix Inc shares surged 16.5 percent to $388.85 before the opening bell.
+* But Netflix Inc shares surged 16.9 percent to $390 before the opening bell.
 The world’s largest video-streaming company’s quarterly earnings late Wednesday showed it added more than 2.3 million U.S. customers in the fourth quarter.

-* eBay Inc climbed 3.5 percent to $56.30 in premarket trading.
-The e-commerce giant reported earnings a day earlier and said activist investor Carl Icahn had submitted a proposal to spin off eBay’s PayPal business, a plan the company dismissed.
+* eBay Inc climbed 2.6 percent to $55.80 in premarket trading.
+The e-commerce giant reported earnings a day earlier and said activist investor Carl Icahn had submitted a proposal to spin off its PayPal business, a plan the company dismissed.

-* Earnings are expected from 21 S&P 500 companies on Thursday, including Dow component McDonald’s Corp and railroad Union Pacific Corp.
-Microsoft Corp and Starbucks Corp are expected to report after the close.
+* Earnings are expected from 21 S&P 500 companies on Thursday, including Microsoft Corp and Starbucks Corp after the close.

 * According to Thomson Reuters data through Wednesday morning, earnings for the fourth quarter are expected to grow 7.2 percent over the prior year.
-Of the 80 companies in the benchmark S&P index that have reported, 61.3 percent have topped analyst expectations, below both the long-term average of 63 percent and the 67 percent average over the past four quarters.
+Of the 80 companies in the benchmark S&P index that have reported, 61.3 percent beat expectations, below the long-term average of 63 percent, and the 67 percent average over the past four quarters.